dosisod/dosisod.github.io/blog/writing-a-compiler-0.md

 * **Tokenization**: Split code into little "tokens", for example, each word or operator
 * **Classification**: Each token is assigned a type based on it's contents
-* **AST Generation**: The tokens are grouped up into meaningful "nodes", which represent different parts of the program (ie, a variable definition, or function call)
+* **AST Generation**: The tokens are grouped up into meaningful "nodes", which represent different parts of the program (eg, a variable definition or function call)

 ### The Middle End

-This is where the AST is checked for symantic errors, (including type checking), and optionally, optimization(s) are performed.
+This is where the AST is checked for symantic errors, type checking is done, and optionally, optimization(s) are performed.
 This is where the "juicy" parts of most compilers live.
-The job of the middle end is to make sure that the parsed code is valid, and make sure that the optimizations are done such that the backend can only worry about what it needs to do.
+The job of the middle end is to make sure that the parsed code is valid, and to make sure that the optimizations are done such that the backend don't have to worry about it.

 ### The Back End

 After the AST has been checked, the backend will start to generate the executable (or code).
 There are many techniques that a backend can use to generate these files, which we won't get into right now.
-Some might compilers only have one backend, while others might support many different backens.
+Some might compilers only have one backend, while others might support many different backends.
 This all depends on the wants and needs of the language designer.

 ## The Next Steps

-At the end of this series, we will have created a simple programming language in Python, which supports 2 backends: a Python backend, and an [LLVM](https://llvm.org/) backend, which allows for building executables, and JIT compilation of out code.
+At the end of this series, we will have created a simple programming language in Python, which supports 2 backends: a Python backend, and an [LLVM](https://llvm.org/) backend, which allows for building executables, and JIT compilation of our code.